Back to top

 And what of the future?
 “The key is for the industry to change from a make, break, dispose operation and move to circularity,” continues Natalie.
 “What that means is keeping materials valuable and in use for longer, eliminating waste and procuring sustainably in the first instance.
 To get there, our industry must start thinking differently about how it operates and plan for sustainability from the outset.”

-To find out more about ExCeL's sustainability plans click here
+To find out more about Excel's sustainability plans click here

 close back